Set Goals That Actually Get You Somewhere: Chart Your Path to Purposeful Success(Without Burning Out)

 SMART goals provide a structured, practical approach to transforming vague aspirations into actionable steps.
 They encourage clarity and focus, ensuring your goals are both inspiring and attainable.

-Example SMART Goal: “Run a 5K in under 30 minutes within three months by training three days per week and following a structured running program.”
+Example of a SMART Goal: “Run a 5K in under 30 minutes within three months by training three days per week and following a structured running program.”

 The GSPA Model: A Holistic Approach